 ________As winter settled in, she felt less and less at home in her apartment.
 She could not scrub the sickle off the light fixture.
 The heat vent began to pump a ceaseless stream of dry air.
 She thought her cello would crack.
 Having run down her savings she started playing gigs again, but her performances were strange, her bowing dissociated, like she couldn’t get the right binding of tone and time that made the sounds sound right, like music.
 She was obsessed with resonance.
 Each new hall or house party, she couldn’t escape it.
 In her dreams there were animals inside the cello, they had snuck in through the F-holes and were hanging out there and doing it and having babies, and when she played the vibrations burst their eardrums and their brains.
 Then she started playing in the subway, where the platforms were long and the tiles responsive and she could really freak people out, until one day someone fell onto the tracks and they stopped the trains for two hours.

-________Why did she make bank?
-First because she took Euros.
-Second because she played Bach, and everyone knows that Bach is the music of careful flight plans and on-time arrivals.
+________Why does she make bank?
+First because she takes Euros.
+Second because she plays Bach, and everyone knows that Bach is the music of careful flight plans and on-time arrivals.
 Bach is the music of adjusting for headwinds, and Bach is the music of weather forecasts and knowing the behavior of the jet stream.
 Bach is the calculus of air particles spreading out above the curve of a wing, enabling what is known as lift.
 Bach is the hum of hydraulic cables pulling ailerons in opposite directions to bank into a turn.
 Bach is the precise force with which superheated gas must be expelled from an engine to enable a plane to accelerate out of a stall.
 Bach—above all—is the salute that a navigation center gives each flight that passes through its zone: plane by plane, zone by zone, along ten thousand flight paths thrown like filaments around the world—

 ________“Clipper one-zero-three, good evening.
 This is Scottish Control.”